Ghana to strengthen bilateral relations with DR Congo

 Deliberating the security situation on the African continent, President Akufo-Addo noted that he knows that there are matters of common interests in terms of security both in Ghana and in DRC.

 “We have a lot of security issues in West Africa which I am sure you are fully abreast with.
-The jihadist menace which we have here come from the Sahel which is next door to us in Burkina Faso to the north of our country is a major concern for us.
+The jihadist menace which we have here coming from the Sahel which is next door to us in Burkina Faso to the north of our country, is a major concern for us.

 To this end, President Tshisekedi, called on President Akufo-Addo and for that matter, Ghana, to use its seat on the United Nations Security Council (UNSC) to advocate for sanctions to be preferred against Rwanda in order to stop them from supporting the non-state actors disturbing the peace of DRC.